srcfl/srcful-documentation/docs/simplified.md

 At its core, Srcful wants to enable the creation of a decentralized energy grid that is sustainable, efficient, and equitable for all.
 If you have solar panels on your roof, for example, you can use the Srcful Energy Gateway to connect to the network.
 The Gateway will measure how much energy you produce, and if it's validated as green energy, you'll get rewarded with SRC tokens.
 By utilizing these tokens, you gain access to participate in the energy marketplace.
 As a token holder, you are granted the authority to influence decisions regarding the network's operations.
 Leveraging the power of Solana, we offer a variety of innovative services that enhance your experience with Srcful.

-In the future, Srcful could also help you buy and sell energy to your neighbors.
-And by clustering many small green energy sources, the network can even help stabilize the grid and prevent blackouts.
+By clustering many small green energy sources such as Solar PV and Battery storage, the network can earn from helping stabilize the grid and prevent blackouts.

 It's also worth noting that Srcful uses blockchain technology, which is a way to keep track of transactions and ensure they're secure.
 It might sound complicated, but think of it like a digital ledger that everyone can see and no one can cheat.
 Learn more about the core concepts below.